 In addition to paperback, Kindle, Nook and PDF versions, Great Demo! is also available in audiobook format from Amazon - please note that the voice in the Audiobook is not that of Peter Cohan (he reads the book too fast for a good recording)!

 The Blog and Great Demo!
 LinkedIn Group are designed to provide an evergreen extension to the book - you are welcome to explore both - let us know if you'd like to see a 3rd edition to the book published.

 We are amazed (and quietly proud) to report that well over 26,500 copies of Great Demo! have been purchased, including over 1400 Audiobooks (but not including re-sales of used copies or PDF's that get passed around).

 The question is now becoming: how well do you (and does your team) implement and practice the methodology?

 The Great Demo!
 Methodology enables differentiation; the degree to which one applies the methodology determines the amount of differentiation!

-Join me in a mini-masterclass as I join Richard Smith (Refract.ai) and Brian Geery (SalesNV) for a lively discussion of managing competition in demos.
-We’ll explore:
+Join me in a mini-masterclass as I joined Richard Smith (Refract.ai) and Brian Geery (SalesNV) for a lively discussion of managing competition in demos.
+We explored:

 • How much can we differentiate our product before the demo even begins?